 - 6. Students must be enrolled in PHLS 7398: Candidacy Research (3 semester hours) during the semester that they defend the Candidacy Research proposal.
 If the student has not completed the project at the end of the semester, they will receive an "I" in the course for that semester.
 Once the project is completed, the student's advisor can later change the "I" to the appropriate letter grade.
 If a student enrolls in PHLS 7398 for candidacy and receives an Incomplete at the end of the semester, within a calendar year the "I" will change to an "F" if the candidacy research project has not been completed.
 Therefore, students are strongly recommended to enroll in PHLS 7398 for candidacy when they are certain that they will be able to complete the work within one year of enrolling. - Calendar year: For example, if you enroll in PHLS 7398: Candidacy Research in the Fall 2020 semester, you have until the end of Fall 2021 (i.e., December 2021) to defend the project.
 If the project is not completed by the end of the Fall 2021 semester, the grade will change from an "I" to an "F." - 7.
 After data are collected and analyzed, the student writes the final paper and presents it to the candidacy research committee in a final oral defense meeting.
-Immediately prior to the defense, the student should check with their committee chair to determine whether the student or the chair will be the one to send the CPDAF form to the candidacy research committee.
-Each member of the committee is required to complete the form which is then routed to the Program Director for final review. - 8.
+The length and format of the final paper may follow guidelines for a peer-reviewed journal article.
+Immediately following the defense, the student should send the CPDAF form to each committee member through FEGO (Student Evaluation -> Candidacy Request).
+Each member of the committee is required to complete the form, which is reviewed by the student's advisor to submit a grade for PHLS 7398: Candidacy Research. - 8.
 To document the successful completion of the final oral defense of the candidacy research paper, the student is required to submit via MyAdvisor a Candidacy Report form.